- Diagnostic surgery (biopsy) confirms mesothelioma and determines the cell type.

 Extrapleural Pneumonectomy (EPP)

-Some patients may be eligible for extrapleural pneumonectomy (EPP) surgery for mesothelioma.
+Some mesothelioma patients are eligible for extrapleural pneumonectomy (EPP) surgery.

 During EPP, the surgeon removes the patient’s diseased lung along with the pleura, diaphragm, and nearby lymph nodes.
 The pericardium, which covers the heart, may also be removed.

 While EPP is considered major surgery, it may be a mesothelioma patient’s best chance for all visible signs of cancer to be removed.
 However, there may be significant drawbacks.

 EPP drawbacks include:

 - Between 5-10% of patients die during or shortly after this mesothelioma surgery.

 - Roughly 1 in 3 patients may have major complications.

 - It is often combined with chemotherapy or radiotherapy, making it hard for patients to tolerate.

 - Patients must stay in the hospital for at least two weeks after their mesothelioma surgery.

 - Blood clots